frostney/flockn/README.md

 Snowflake
 =========

-Snowflake is a micro-game engine for Processing.
+Snowflake is a micro-game engine for JavaScript/CoffeeScript.

-Platforms:
-- Desktop
-- Android
-- Web (through Processing.js)